fawq/NeuralNetworks/Main/README.md

+# Main
-There will be all users folders to run their projects
+There will be all users folders to run their projects e.g. "fawq/"